How Many Days Per Week Should I Train My Dog? And Other FAQs About Dog Training

 Indoor puppy training: how to keep your house clean while training

 If you live in an apartment or don’t have access to a yard, indoor puppy training can be especially challenging.
 To keep your house clean while training, consider investing in some supplies such as a pet pen or baby gates to restrict your puppy’s movement.
 You can also use puppy pads or newspapers to catch accidents until your puppy learns to ask to go outside.
-Finally, make sure to take your puppy out often (at least every two hours) and immediately after eating or drinking.
+To wrap up, make sure to take your puppy out often (at least every two hours) and immediately after eating or drinking.
 With consistent effort and attention, even indoor puppy training can be manageable.